New Jersey Elder Law Attorneys

 Medicaid covers the following:

 - Medicaid is designed to help families with few or no assets.
 It has strict asset limits that many families will exceed.
 In some cases, the applicant may need to spend down assets in order to quality.
-However, if a spouse requires long-term care, the spending down can make it difficult for the other spouse to maintain his or her standard of living.
+However, if a spouse requires long-term care, the spending down can make it difficult for the other spouse to maintain their standard of living.

 - To avoid a Medicaid penalty, individuals can transfer assets to family members or friends, in combination with a spend down.
 Although this will result in a Medicaid penalty, it is simply a period of ineligibility based on the amount of assets transferred.